jimeh/common-flow/common-flow.md

   branch.
 - **Pull Request** - A means of requesting that a change branch is merged in to its merge target, allowing others to review, discuss and approve the changes.
-- **Release** - Consists of a version bump commit, and a git tag named according to the new version string placed on said commit.
+- **Release** - Is considered safe to use in production environments.
+Consists of a version bump commit, and a git tag named according to the new version string placed on said commit.
 - **Release Branches** - Used both for short-term preparations of a release, and also for long-term maintenance of older version.